gbisaga/devops/developer/aws-developer-ecs.md

   - Config file Dockerrun.aws.json at root of source code
   - Docker images prebuilt and stored e.g. in ECR

-Summary + EXAM TIPS
-- ECS runs docker containers, 3 flavors
+Summary + EXAM TIPS - containers, 3 flavors
-  -- ECS Classic
+- ECS Classic
   - EC2 instances
   - creates instances with /etc/ecs/ecs.config with cluster name
   - EC2 instance special AMI with ECS agent to register instance with cluster.
   - Can run multiple containers of same type
     - Don't specify a host port (only container port)
 	- Use ALB with dynamic port mapping
 	- EC2 instance security group allow traffic from ALB on all ports
   - ECS tasks can have IAM roles - not on the instances
   - SG operates at instance level, not task level
-- ECR tightly integrated with IAM
-  - always login (PUSH OR PULL) first: $(aws ecr get-login --no-include-email --region XXX) - generates "docker login" command
-  - to push: docker push 1234567890.dkr.ecr.us-west-2.amazonaws.com/demo:latest/UserGuide/aws-properties-ec2-instance
-  - to pull: docker pull 1234567890.dkr.ecr.us-west-2.amazonaws.com/demo:latest/UserGuide/aws-properties-ec2-instance
-  - If you can't push or pull an image, check IAM!
 - Fargate
   - Serverless - AWS provisions containers and assigned them ENI
   - Containers provisioned by container spec (CPU/RAM)
   - Tasks can have IAM roles to execute against AWS - uses ECS_ENABLE_TASK_IAM_ROLE config in ecs.config file

+- ECR tightly integrated with IAM
+  - always login (PUSH OR PULL) first: $(aws ecr get-login —no-include-email —region XXX) - generates “docker login” command
+  - to push: docker push 1234567890.dkr.ecr.us-west-2.amazonaws.com/demo:latest/UserGuide/aws-properties-ec2-instance
+  - to pull: docker pull 1234567890.dkr.ecr.us-west-2.amazonaws.com/demo:latest/UserGuide/aws-properties-ec2-instance
+  - If you can’t push or pull an image, check IAM!

 - Integrations
   - XRay - run as 2nd container within task (for fargate)
   - Ready to use AWS image